Goodnight, Raleigh! - a look at the art, architecture, history, and people of the city at night

 The flower gardens are as old as the other parts of CBC Headquarters:

 Capitol Broadcasting Company founder A.J.
 Fletcher created the WRAL Gardens as a service to the community.
-The WRAL Gardens opened to the public in 1959, three years after WRAL-TV went on the air as the first UHF station in Raleigh.
+The WRAL Gardens opened to the public in 1959, three years after WRAL-TV went on the air as the first VHF station in Raleigh.
 The WRAL Gardens surround WRAL-TV’s studios on Western Boulevard in Raleigh, NC.

 The WRAL Gardens showcase a full range of flowering and non-flowering plant materials that are typical in a Southern garden.
 Featured plants include azaleas, dogwoods, rhododendrons, deciduous azaleas and the beginnings of a new collection of hydrangeas.